nolesapex/DidMySettingsChange/README.md

 The script will then check all relevant settings and provide a report on any changes detected.

+## Bat mode

+To make the tool easier to use, simply run **DMSC.bat** file and the tool will run automatically!

 ## Configuration

 You can customize which settings to monitor by editing the config.json file.
 This file contains a list of settings and their expected states.
 For example: